How and Why Exposure Therapy Works

 It may help to hear about some of the real people we have helped:

-Or, you can also click here for answers to questions that clients often ask us about Exposure Therapy, including:
+Or, you can also click here for an FAQ with answers to questions that clients often ask us about Exposure Therapy, including:

 - How long does Exposure Therapy take?